Sweetheart of the Sun

 Sweetheart of the Sun is the fifth studio album by American pop rock band the Bangles, released on September 27, 2011.
-It is the band's second album since their 2003 reunion, and their first as a trio after the departure of longtime member Michael Steele.
+It is the band's second album since their 2003 reunion, and their only one that does not feature an official bassist, as Michael Steele left the band in 2005.
+The group hired several session musicians for bass guitar accompaniment for the album.
 The twelve-song album was co-produced by the Bangles and Matthew Sweet.

 Background

 Sweetheart of the Sun is only the fifth full-length studio album by the Bangles since the band's inception thirty years earlier.
 It came eight years after their initial reunion album, Doll Revolution (2003).
 That record had been followed by an extensive concert tour after which bassist Michael Steele left the group, and a lengthy period of readjustment ensued.
 The remaining trio tried out new bassists and toured sporadically.
 Eventually they focused on making a new album on their own – the process would take about two years to complete.